jiweigang1/janito/docs/security.md

 - This enforcement is automatic for all tools executed via the tools adapter if a `workdir` is set.

 ## Disabling Path Security
-You can disable this restriction using the `-u` or `--unrestricted-paths` CLI flag. **Disabling path security is dangerous and should only be done if you trust your prompt, tools, and environment.**
+You can disable this restriction using the `-u` or `--unrestricted` CLI flag. **Disabling path security is dangerous and should only be done if you trust your prompt, tools, and environment.**

 ```sh
 janito -u "Do something with C:/Windows/System32/hosts"